jeison10/Weigh-system-connectivity/README.md

 ##  License <h2>

-Unfortunately is  a commercial projects developed for a company, so I cannot offer the whole C project code.
+Unfortunately it is  a commercial projects developed for a company, so I cannot offer the whole C project code.
 The RS232.C is the file of the project responsible to make the interface between the rest of the entire code and the node-red code.
 I hope It might help you guys offering you a good example of how good this tool might be on your projects.